All-Star Game yanked from Georgia in response to voting law - WHIZ News

 The NCAA executive committee decided in 2001 to ban awarding championship sites in advance to states that displayed the Confederate flag but did not alter events whose sites were determined by seeding or ranking.
 That was expanded last June by the renamed body, the Board of Governors, to prevent any NCAA championship event from being played where the flag had a prominent presence.
 Mississippi Gov. Tate Reeves signed a law less than two weeks later to retire the flag.

-This year’s All-Star Game will include honoring Hank Aaron, the Braves’ Hall of Famer and former career home run champion who died on Jan.
+Manfred said despite the change of venue, the MLB still plans to use the All-Star Game this year to honor Hank Aaron, the Braves’ Hall of Famer and former career home run champion who died on Jan.
 22 at age 86.

-“We will continue with our plans to celebrate the memory of Hank Aaron during this season’s All-Star festivities,” Manfred said.
-“In addition, MLB’s planned investments to support local communities in Atlanta as part of our All-Star legacy projects will move forward.”

-MLB canceled last year’s All-Star Game, which had been scheduled for Dodger Stadium in Los Angeles, due to the late and shortened season caused by the coronavirus pandemic.
-The 2022 game will be played at Dodger Stadium.

-Associated Press writers Jeff Amy, Ben Nadler and Paul Newberry in Atlanta contributed to this report.
+Associated Press writers Jeff Amy, Ben Nadler and Paul Newberry in Atlanta; Pat Graham in Denver; and Russ Bynum in Savannah, Georgia, contributed to this report.